Tartilo/Kernel-Methods-Kaggle-Challenge-DNA-Sequences-Classification-/README.md

 ## 3. Running the code

-To execute the code, put the desired Kernels and parameters like the following example:
+To execute the code, follow the given example:
 ```bash
 python start.py \
 --kernels mismatch spectrum mismatch \